HEALTH AND SAFETY OF WORKERS

 “Conflict is the mother of all happenings.” —Heraclitus, illustrating his deep appreciation of dialectics.

 “Nature loves to hide.” —Heraclitus.
-[The profound idea here seems to be that the true and correct understanding of the world can only come over time though very extensive and careful investigations. —S.H.]
+[The profound idea here seems to be that the true and correct understanding of the world can only come over time through very extensive and careful investigations. —S.H.]

 “The hidden harmony is better than the obvious one.” —Heraclitus.
 [This